awsdocs/amazon-workdocs-dev-guide/doc_source/wd-auth-user.md

 The following takes place during the OAuth authorization flow:

-1. The application user will be prompted to enter the Amazon WorkDocs site name that they wish to connect to\.
+1. The application user is prompted to enter the Amazon WorkDocs site name\.

-1. Next, the user will be redirected to the Amazon WorkDocs authentication page where they should enter their credentials\.
+1. The user is redirected to the Amazon WorkDocs authentication page to enter their credentials\.

-1. After successful authentication, the user will be presented with the consent screen that allows the user to either grant or deny your application the authorization to access Amazon WorkDocs\.
+1. After successful authentication, the user is presented with the consent screen that allows the user to either grant or deny your application the authorization to access Amazon WorkDocs\.

-1. After the user clicks `Accept` on the consent screen, their browser will be redirected to your application's callback URL along with the access token and region information as query parameters\.
+1. After the user chooses `Accept` on the consent screen, their browser is redirected to your application's callback URL along with the access token and region information as query parameters\.

 A sample GET request from Amazon WorkDocs: